jmerilainen/primo/README.md

 ## About

-This is an example React project built from scratch and with minimal production dependencies.
+This is an example React project built from scratch including a robust development enviroment and with minimal production dependencies.

 ## Usage